kconfs/iotfuseworkshops2019/README.md

+Note - this readme file is under construction.

 # About the IoTFuse 2019 Workshops

 IoT Fuse is (or was, depending upon when you read this) a Conference Series which takes palce April 23rd-25th, 2019 in Minneapolis, Minnesota.